r0fld4nc3/Stellaris-Exe-Checksum-Patcher/README.md

 [![Downloads@latest](https://img.shields.io/github/downloads/r0fld4nc3/stellaris-exe-checksum-patcher/total?style=for-the-badge)](https://github.com/r0fld4nc3/stellaris-exe-checksum-patcher/releases/latest/download/StellarisChecksumPatcher.exe)
 [![Release Version Badge](https://img.shields.io/github/v/release/r0fld4nc3/stellaris-exe-checksum-patcher?style=for-the-badge)](https://github.com/r0fld4nc3/stellaris-exe-checksum-patcher/releases)

-# ❗ WARNING ❗
+# ❗ Note ❗

-It appears something about the checks has changed and while the Patcher still works and you **can** play Ironman with mods, the achievements **do not** trigger.
-Currently investigating this issue.
+The cause of the issue where after an update achievements were not longer being triggered has been identified.
+The issue is not that anything has changed from Paradox's side and the Patcher still works flawlessly.
+The issue is with updates and save games.
+I will be working on a "Fix Save Game" patch option as well to include in the Patcher in the future, to fix this issue.

 ## 📣 Summary